 At Candlestick Park, the Giants beat the Cubs 9-8 in a game that began at Wrigley Field.
-The Chicago contest, interrupted three times by rain, was suspended with a man on first and two out in the top of the eighth and resumed in San Francisco eight days later.
+The Chicago contest, interrupted three times by rain, was suspended with a man on first and two out in the top of the eighth inning because of darkness.

 Cubs' slugger Dave Kingman, who hit a pair of round-trippers yesterday, becomes the sixth player in major league history to hit three home runs in one game twice in a season. ''Sky King's' trio of long flies isn't enough when Chicago drops the Shea Stadium contest to the Mets, 6-4.

 American League president Lee MacPhail decides George Brett's 'Pine Tar' home run should count.
 The remainder of the game will be played on August 18 with the Royals beating the Yankees, 5-4.

 The Hall of Fame welcomes Lou Brock, Enos Slaughter, Arky Vaughan, and Hoyt Wilhelm as members.
 Wilhelm is the first pitcher to be inducted because of his role as a relief pitcher.

-Darrell Evans's home run, a sixth-inning solo blast off Ken Schrom, proves to the difference in the Tigers' 3-2 victory over Minnesota at the Metrodome.
+Darrell Evans's home run, a sixth-inning solo blast off Ken Schrom, proves to the difference when the Tigers beat Minnesota at the Metrodome, 3-2.
 The Detroit third baseman's 300th career round-tripper comes on a 3-0 pitch at exactly 3:00 pm.

 At Candlestick Park, Giants’ hurler Scott Garrelts is perfect, putting away the first 26 Reds batter he faces.
 Paul O’Neill’s two-out single to shallow centerfield in the ninth inning breaks up the no-hitter, and the right-hander ends up with a one-hit 4-0 blanking of Cincinnati.